wahlencraft/petri-net/README.md

 execution time.
 This is best seen in commit `fc589de` after which one test ran 3.7 times faster!

-Finally I built a thread-pool and could execute multiple verification paths simultaneously.
-This resulted in a speedup of 11.8 times on my machine.
+Then I built a thread-pool and could execute multiple verification paths simultaneously.
+This resulted in a speedup of 11.8 times on my machine (14 hetrogeneous cores) Using multiple threads works better for larger problems, small nets actually gets slower.

-Using multiple threads works better for larger problems, small nets actually gets slower.
+Finally I realized that it is equivalent to fire one enabled transition at a time and to check for possible patterns to fire simultaneously.
+This makes finding the next possible states O(n) rather than O(n^2).
+This resulted in an enormous speed increase for very large nets.
+This did however ruin some of the benefits of multithreading as the program is no longer compute limited.
+In my final benchmark (`very_large_net.txt`) a speedup of roughly 3x can be observed when using many cores compared to one.